SUMMARY OF PRODUCT CHARACTERISTICS

 6.5.
 Nature and contents of container

-100 mg of the powder in an ampoule or vial made of glass type I and 1.0 ml of the solvent in an ampoule made of glass type I in a cardboard box – 1 or 5 items per packaging.
+100 mg of the powder in an ampoule or vial made of glass type I and 1.0 mL of the solvent in an ampoule made of glass type I in a cardboard box –packaging of 1 or 5.

-Vial stopper is made of chloro butyl rubber or bromo butyl rubber with silicone layer.
+Vial stopper is made of chlorobutyl or bromo butyl rubber with silicone layer.

 6.6.
 Special precautions for disposal and other handling

-BCG suspension for intravesical use should be prepared immediately before the procedure.
+BCG bacilli for intravesical instillation should be prepared immediately before carrying out the procedure.

 Activities related to performance of the procedure should be carried out in sterile conditions by personnel using sterile gloves, masks and caps.
-In case of polluting body or any item surfaces with BCG suspension, disinfect the affected site with 70% ethyl alcohol or 2% solution of septyl.
+In case of contamination of body or any object surface with BCG suspension, disinfect the contaminated site with 70% ethyl alcohol or 2% solution of septyl.

 After finishing the procedure, dispose of the devices and materials in accordance with provisions regarding hazardous waste.